-At the July 10, 1969 session of the ENDC, the United Kingdom presented a draft convention, and an accompanying draft Security Council Resolution (ENDC/255), which would ban offensive research, production, possession and use in any circumstances of biological methods of warfare.
-The draft treaty does not provide for on-site verification, but it does contain complaint procedures for investigation of treaty violations under UN auspices.
+At the July 10, 1969 session of the ENDC, the United Kingdom presented a draft convention, and an accompanying draft Security Council Resolution (ENDC/255), which would ban research aimed at producing biological agents for hostile purposes, and production, possession and use in any circumstances of biological methods of warfare.\ The draft treaty does not provide for on-site verification, but it does contain complaint procedures for investigation of treaty violations under UN auspices.
 No consensus has emerged on the UK draft, but many delegations in Geneva opposed the attempt to give separate treatment to biological weapons.
 The US, in informal sessions of the ENDC and in meetings with the British, commented on the UK drafts without in any way preempting decisions likely to follow the current NSSM exercise.
+As a result of these informal sessions, the UK submitted a revised draft convention on August 26, 1969.

-Also in early July, the Report of the UN Secretary- General on CBW was distributed at Geneva and the UN, and widely publicized.
+Also in early July, the Report of the UN Secretary-General on CBW was distributed at Geneva and the UN, and widely publicized.
 The Group of Consultant Experts, who prepared the report, including a representative from the US, cited the danger of proliferation of these weapons and concluded that the momentum of the arms race would clearly decrease if their production were effectively banned.